joinemm/homepage/content/csgo-linux-setup.md

 ### Fixing the stuttering

-The csgo Linux build ships with an old version of dxvk-native (1.9.1), but what if I told you, you can actually update this binary in the game files to a newer version and the game still runs fine?
+The CS:GO Linux build ships with an old version of dxvk-native (1.9.1), but what if I told you, you can actually update this binary in the game files to a newer version and the game still runs fine?

 > "But why?" you ask.